Pediatric Advocacy Program

 A commitment to ensuring that all efficacious health and social services are provided to all children in need.
 Advocacy requires more than good will; it requires both a base of knowledge derived from analytic insight and technical expertise in advocacy, which must be learned through directed educational experiences.

-The advocacy program seeks to provide a strong academic base for advocacy activities and recognizes the proper role of such activities within a university setting.
+The Pediatric Advocacy Program seeks to provide a strong academic base for advocacy activities and recognizes the proper role of such activities within a university setting.
 Specifically, the objectives of the Pediatric Advocacy Program are:

-To expand research on local, state and national child health policy issues
+To advocate for local, state and national child health policy changes

-To enhance and sustain advocacy education of pediatric residents and medical students
+To provide community engagement advocacy training to pediatric residents and medical students

 To strengthen community partnerships and service activities that advance community-identified needs